The round-up: the best ramen spots in Brisbane

 Ramen Champion: Those looking for a seriously big bowl of ramen should know that there is one place in town that caters to humungous appetites.
 This Sunnybank spot offers Brisbane’s only giant ramen challenge – an impossibly large bowl of broth, noodles, meat and egg that only ten percent of eaters finish.
 If you are only after a regular bowl, Ramen Champion serves up plenty of those as well with the pork bone soup ramen with black sauce and flame-grilled chicken ramen being certified standouts.

-Hakataya Ramen: Sunnybank Market Square, the Myer Centre and Indooroopilly Shopping Centre are large hubs of retail activity.
+Hakataya Ramen: Sunnybank Market Square, Queen Street Mall, the Myer Centre and Indooroopilly Shopping Centre are large hubs of retail activity.
 If shopping makes you hungry (or if you need to rest your feet for a spell), Hakataya Ramen is on hand to replenish fuel reserves with its selection of tasty ramen.
 Try the Japanese spicy pork noodle soup with a side of gyoza – it’ll get you energised for more window shopping in no time.

 Motto Motto: Garden City’s own Japanese kitchen serves a large range of tasty morsels, but its ramen selections are especially slurp-worthy.
 The tonkotsu ramen soup comes with 12-hour pork superstock, pork belly and egg, which also comes in a spicy variety for those that prefer to live on the edge (we like your style).